yesarpit/yesarpit.github.io/docs/JS Adv/Advanced JS.md

 ![](https://i.ibb.co/XYGB2ZC/image.png)

 Answer: 4,4,4
-This happens because of precendence. it goes from right to left. if precendence was from LtoR asnwer would be 2,2,2
+This happens because of precedence. it goes from right to left. if precedence was from LtoR answer would be 2,2,2

 ![](https://i.ibb.co/XpgCrTP/image.png)